greg1232/peoples-speech/README.md

 # Deployments

-The master branch of this repo deploys automatically to a staging service at www.peoples-speech.com:3000 using [an AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html)
+The main branch of this repo deploys automatically to a staging service at www.peoples-speech.com:3000 using [an AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html)

 The CodePipeline performs the following steps:
   * Checks out from the main branch of this repo